N0AHZACH/N0AHZACH/README.md

 # 👨‍💻 About Me

-I'm a Computer Science student who enjoys building software across **Artificial Intelligence**, **Cloud Computing**, **Cyber Security**, and **Backend Engineering**.
+I'm a Computer Science student who enjoys building software across **Artificial Intelligence**, **Cloud Computing**, **Cyber Security**, and **Backend Development**.

-I enjoy taking an idea—whether from research, a hackathon, or a real-world problem—and turning it into a working application.
+Most of my work involves taking an idea—whether it's from research, a hackathon, or a real-world problem—and turning it into a working application.

 ---